Director of Publicity

-It is the Director of Publicity at a record company (get your record label contacts list) who oversees the entire publicity and/or PR department.
-He or she matches Staff Publicists with the Artists on the label.
-Then the Artist, their Manager, and the assigned Staff Publicists work together to develop what is hopefully a successful publicity campaign.
+It is the Director of Publicity at a record company who oversees the entire publicity and/or PR department.
+He or she matches Staff Publicists with the artists on the label.
+Then the artist, their Manager, and the assigned Staff Publicists work together to develop what is hopefully a successful publicity campaign.

 How does the Director of Publicity get their information?
 They gather stats, data, and info from staff members in the form of publicity reports about each act they are assigned to.
 From there, the reports are passed along to various company executives.

 The Director of Publicity is also in charge of approving all major publicity expenditures, including photo sessions, press parties, giveaways, and more.
 Also as Director of Publicity, he or she will make sure all campaigns remain on schedule.

 Of course, the favorable publicity each artist receives helps realize the overall goal of selling albums.
 It is in the Director’s best interest to attend press parties of all artists in order to mingle and connect with the press.

 The Director of Publicity at each record label usually works long hours in an attempt to publicize the label’s acts.

 The average annual salary for a Director of Publicity is approximately $68,100.
 The salary range for Directors of Publicity runs from $61,000 to $126,000.

 Director salaries vary depending on the size of the record label and the level of experience and responsibilities of the individual.
 If the Director works with a relatively larger company with better-known acts, they can expect to earn more than a Director of Publicity at a smaller label.